The 7 Best Restaurants in Maryland (2026 Update)

 Why should you dine here?

-• Special food options: gluten-free, vegan options, and vegetarian-friendly
+• Special food options: gluten-free, vegan, and vegetarian-friendly

-Insider’s Tip: Banquet halls are a rare phenomenon these days.
-You can order banquet seating for you and your party of 20-300 in either of their five dining rooms.
+Insider’s Tip: They are masters of the large-scale event.
+You can order banquet seating for parties of 20 to 300 in one of their specialized dining rooms.

 4. The Trolley Stop